-By Jill Thayer, Ph.D., Contributing writer, book essay for Lauren Mendelssohn-Bass “On The Verge of Domestication,” ARTVOICES Art Books, Los Angeles, June 2017
+By Jill Thayer, Ph.D., Contributing writer, ARTVOICES 10th Anniversary Issue, Spring 2019 from a book essay for Lauren Mendelsohn-Bass “On The Verge of Domestication,” ARTVOICES Art Books, Los Angeles, June 2017

 Taking a cue from the psychological drama of Film Noir, Lauren Mendelsohn-Bass weaves her own narrative through the painted word.
 Her emotional thrillers are stylistic and keen in plotlines that reveal the subtext of life.
 Her characters are staged in a series of montages, as form and gesture expose the mind’s inner turmoil of daily existence.